ComfyUI: History

 ComfyUI was released on GitHub in January 2023.
 According to comfyanonymous, the creator, a major goal of the project was to improve on existing software designs in terms of the user interface.
 The creator had been involved with Stability AI but by 3 June 2024 that involvement had ended and an organization called Comfy Org had been created along with the core developers.
 In July 2024, Nvidia announced support for ComfyUI within its RTX Remix modding software.
 In August 2024, support was added for the Flux diffusion model developed by Black Forest Labs, and Comfy Org joined the Open Model Initiative created by the Linux Foundation.
-As of Sept 2025, the project has 89.2k stars on GitHub.
+As of July 2026, the project has 122k stars on GitHub.
 ComfyUI is one of the most popular user interfaces for Stable Diffusion, along with Automatic1111.

 Features

 ComfyUI's main feature is that it is node based.
-Each node has a function such as "load a model" or "write a prompt".
+Each node has a function such as "Model loader" or "CLIP Text Encode".
 The nodes are connected to form a control-flow graph called a workflow.
 When a prompt is queued, a highlighted frame appears around the currently executing node, starting from "load checkpoint" and ending with the final image and its save location.
 Workflows commonly consist of tens of nodes, forming a complex directed acyclic graph.
 Node types include loading a model, specifying prompts, samplers, schedulers, VAE decoders, face restoration and upscaling models, LoRAs, embeddings, and ControlNets.

 Several samplers are supported, such as Euler, Euler_a, dpmpp_2m_sde and dpmpp_3m_sde.
 Workflows can be saved to a file, allowing users to re-use node workflows and share them with other users.
 The file format for the workflows is in JSON and can be embedded in the generated images.
 Users have also created custom extensions to the base system which are exposed as new nodes, such as the extension for AnimateDiff, which aims to create videos.
 ComfyUI has been described as more complex compared to other diffusion UIs such as Automatic1111.
 A default node group is also included with the program.

 As of December 2024, 1,674 nodes were supported.
 ComfyUI Supports multiple text-to-image models including, Stable Diffusion, Flux and Tencent's Hunyuan-DiT, as well as custom models from Civitai like Pony.